 Go Fuck Yourself! is a three track single (available on bandcamp) that already sits on my essential music playlist – the closer is I don’t know why.

 Recently to surface as live version video sessions were a couple of songs from the Somewhere In Dreamland EP which features Emma Broughton – vocals and flute.

 A plethora of instrumentation is deployed within the four compositions on the EP affording an ethereal quality – the homestyle recordings elevating the otherworldiness of the release are captured in the opening track Speedball.

-The French alt-rock quartet Vital Breath release the LP Angels Of Light on the 15th of September.
+The French instrumental prog-rock quartet MAJJ release the LP Relapse on the 21st.

 A six track album (available on bandcamp) which is opened by Burned Skin Will Heal.

 Burned Skin Will Heal is a track that minds of a blazing orange sunset setting behind distant hills, creating a vision of wide horizons and stark contrasts of light, dark and sharpened shapes.
 There is also something intangibly science-fiction about the track, vaguely referencing Jeff Wayne’s musical of H. G. Wells – War Of The Worlds.

 Although over four years since last featured on hitting play the distinctive soundtrack immediately resonates.